willake/hades-dark-zagreus-mod/README.md

 This function saves your previous run record to file, it is useful when you want to share your record data with someone.
 The save file will be located at `${YourHadesRootFolder}\x86\DZRecord.log`.
 #### Load record from file
 This function loads record from file, it is useful when you want to load other's record data.
 The file should be placed as `${YourHadesRootFolder}\x86\DZRecord.log`.
 Inside the game, execute `LoadRecordFromFile` command to load file.
 Dark Zagreus in your next encounter will be driven by this record.
+### StyxScribe only
 #### Load record from file StyxScribe
-Same as the above one but works with StyxScribe, which means that this feature works on any platform as long as StyxScribe is working.
+Same as `Load record from file` but works with StyxScribe, which means that this feature works on any platform as long as StyxScribe is working.

 ## Limitation
 ### Cast, call, and summon support